terrordayvg/Logical-Bell-States/README.rst

 What we aimed with this work?
 We conduct a feasibility analysis of employing logical Bell states in quantum memories for quantum networks.
-Specifically, we determine the thresholds and pseudo-thresholds for Surface and Bacon-Shor codes, focusing on codes of distance \(d=3\) and \(d=5\).
+Specifically, we determine the break-even and pseudo-thresholds for Surface and Bacon-Shor codes, focusing on codes of distance \(d=3\) and \(d=5\).
 To generate the logical Bell states, we utilize lattice surgery and introduce two memory assisted protocols: one employing local generation and the other utilizing non-local generation.

 -------------------

-This repository combines all the codes to produce the plots and results from the following article: arXiv:2412.01434, if used, cite it correspondently.
+This repository combines all the codes to produce the plots and results from the following article: Phys.
+Rev. Research 7, 03309, if used, cite it correspondently.